davenquinn/xenoliths/paper/text/figure-captions.md

 Comparison of results from pyroxene major-element thermometers. (a) Core and rim measurements (filled and open circles, respectively) for each sample using the @Taylor1998 thermometer.
-Samples CK-3, CK-4, and CK-7 show heating along grain rims, and the samples vary in the tightness of within-sample temperature scatter. (b) The strong linear relationship between the TA98 and BKN themometers is shown, with BKN consistently measuring temperatures 30-70º higher. (c) Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
+Samples CK-3, CK-4, and CK-7 show heating along grain rims, and the tightness of within-sample temperature scatter varies. (b) The strong linear relationship between the TA98 and BKN themometers is shown, with BKN consistently measuring temperatures 30-70º higher. (c) Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
 Colors are by sample as labeled in (a).
 Grey lines show 1:1 relationship.

 ##temp_summary